crate/cloud-reference/docs/glossary.rst

 :ref:`products <gloss-product>` are deployed.
 At the organization level there is always at least one organization administrator, who can in turn add organization members.
 Such organization admins and members have access to the projects run by the organization.
+One account can be a member or admin of multiple organizations.
 (For more on user roles in CrateDB Cloud and how to manage them, see our :ref:`reference for user roles <user-roles>`.)

 Each organization has a name, a unique ID, and optionally an associated email